pranilshah04/viz-sunburst-marketplace/README.md

 This diagram creates a [sunburst](https://en.wikipedia.org/wiki/Pie_chart#Ring_chart_.2F_Sunburst_chart_.2F_Multilevel_pie_chart) to display hierarchical data in a nested structure.

 ### What if I find an error?
 Suggestions for improvements?
 Great!
 Marketplace content -- including visualizations -- were designed for continuous improvement through the help of the entire Looker community and we'd love your input.
-To report an error or improvement recommendation, please reach out to Looker support via email to support@looker.com or via chat to submit a request.
+To report an error or improvement recommendation, please get in touch at help.looker.com to submit a request.
 Please be as detailed as possible in your explanation and we'll address it as quick as we can.

 ### Interested in extending the visualization for your own use case?